Computations of volumes in five candidates elections: Introduction

 \section{Introduction}

-In \cite[p.\ 382]{LLS} Lepelley, Louichi and Smaoui state: \begin{quotation} Consequently, it is not possible to analyze four candidate elections, where the total number of variables (possible preference rankings) is $24$.
-We hope that further developments of these algorithms will enable the overcoming of this difficulty. \end{quotation} This hope has been fulfilled by previous versions of Normaliz \cite{Nmz}.
+In \cite[p.\ 382]{LLS} Lepelley, Louichi and Smaoui state: \begin{quotation} ``Consequently, it is not possible to analyze four candidate elections, where the total number of variables (possible preference rankings) is $24$.
+We hope that further developments of these algorithms will enable the overcoming of this difficulty.'' \end{quotation} This hope has been fulfilled by previous versions of Normaliz \cite{Nmz}.
 In connection with the symmetrization suggested by Sch\"urmann \cite{Sch}, it was possible to compute volumes and Ehrhart series for many voting events in four candidates elections; see \cite{BIS4cand}.
 As far as Ehrhart series are concerned, we cannot yet offer progress.
 But the volume computation was already substantially improved by the descent algorithm described in \cite{Desc}.
 Examples of Normaliz being used for voting theory computations by independent authors can be found in \cite{BGS}, \cite{BHS} and \cite{Diss}.
+The purpose of this paper is to present \emph{precise} probability computations in five candidates elections under the assumption of the Impartial Anonymous Culture (IAC).
+They are made possible by Normaliz' implementation of the Lawrence algorithm \cite{Law}.

+The connection between rational polytopes and social choice was established independently in \cite{LLS} and \cite{WP}.
+Solutions for the four candidates quest were proposed for example in \cite{Sch}, \cite{BIS4cand} and \cite{Desc}.
+The similar, but much more challenging computational problem of performing precise computations in five candidates elections is wide open.
+Various authors have used the well known Monte Carlo methods in order to perform computations with five or more candidates, but fundamentally these methods can only deliver \emph{approximative} results, without even clear bounds for errors.
+We note that methods that were successful in obtaining precise results in the four candidates case are ineffective in the five candidates case due to the huge leap in computational complexity implied by the increase in the dimension of the associated polytopes (from $23$ to $119$).
+Therefore a different algorithmic approach is needed in order to obtain the desired precise results.

+To the best of our knowledge, we present here the first precise results obtained for computations with five candidates.
+By precise we mean either absolutely precise rational numbers, or results obtained using the fixed precision mode of Normaliz where the desired precision is set and fully controlled by the user.